ngelrojas/git-detect/README.md

 follow instructions

-- clone the repo
-- copy in bin/ folder
+- clone repo in your path folder
 - open to .bashrc or .zshrc file
 - writte command below
 ```bash